xia-mc/CipherClient/README.md

 ## Disclaimer ⚠️

 This mod should not be used on a non-anarchy server.
 It is not a "ghost client" and is not designed to be undetectable.
-Any use will result in a ban!
+Any use in a non-anarchy will result in a ban !

 ## Origin

 Some time ago, [FuzeIII announced the creation of "Palanarchy"](https://www.youtube.com/watch?v=Gqm2eMAcUg8&t=310s), an anarchy Minecraft server with Paladium mods.
 I assumed there would be a default utility mod, but that it would be limited and there would be no official way to modify the game ourselves.
 That's why I decided to create this mod, which can be injected into any Forge 1.7.10 instance.
 However, it turned out that Palanarchy was actually on 1.16.5 (and only had a limited version of the Palamod, as well as being excessively P2W).
 So my mod was useless!
 I still decided to publish it as a PoC, but I do not encourage its use (as to my knowledge, there is no anarchy server in 1.7.10).

 ## Usage
+1. Download the injector from the [latest release](/../../releases/tag/latest) page
-Double click it or run `java -jar cipher-client-1.0-injector.jar inject <pid>`
+2. Double click it or run `java -jar cipher-client-1.0-injector.jar inject <pid>`

 ## Build
 ```shell